sinandogans/sinandogans/README.md

 ### Hi there 👋
-### I'm a 3rd year Computer Engineering student at Istanbul Technical University.
-I am interested in Backend Programming and I am improving myself in this field.
-I have experience with .NET, ASP.NET and Microservices.
-This is my personal repo for projects that I build personally.
+### Passionate software developer and 4th-year Computer Engineering student at Istanbul Technical University.
+Started software development career on the backend dev. using .NET, but currently, continuing with Java and Spring Boot.
+On the frontend side, using Angular.